 - 12 ounces (355 mL) of beer

 - 1 1/2 ounces (44 mL) of 80-proof spirits

 - 1 ounce (30 mL) of 100-proof spirits

-Though research has found that alcohol may help prevent heart disease, much more effective ways to prevent heart disease include:
+Though research has found that alcohol use may be associated with a lower chance of heart disease, much more effective ways to prevent heart disease include:

 - Controlling blood pressure and cholesterol

 - Exercising and following a low-fat, healthy diet